jncraton/languagemodels/paper.md

 The design of this software package allows its internals to be loosely coupled to the models and inference engines that it uses.
 At the time of creation, there is rapid progress being made to speed up inference on consumer hardware, but much of this software is difficult to install and may not work easily for all learners.
 This package currently uses the HuggingFace Transformers library [@hftransformers] which uses PyTorch [@pytorch] internally for inference.

+The current model used is a variant of the T5 base model [@t5] that has been fine-tuned to better follow instructions [@flan-t5].
+As models and inference options become more mature, it should be possible to swap this out with a more powerful that is still able to run on commodity hardware such as Llama [@llama].

 # References